-NFU President Minette Batters has met Prime Minister Boris Johnson, where she stressed the need for action to safeguard British farming’s high standards in trade policy.
+NFU President Minette Batters today met Prime Minister Boris Johnson, where she stressed the need for action to safeguard British farming’s high standards in trade policy.

 Mrs Batters urged the Prime Minister to increase the parliamentary scrutiny of trade deals, in particular strengthening the Trade and Agriculture Commission to allow MPs to have their say on how trade deals would impact British food and farming.